Snippets of French history: the French-Indian war

 The war ended with British victory and the Treaty of Paris in which France had to give Louisiana to Spain, and all the land east of the Mississippi to Britain.

 FYI “Mohican” is probably of mix of Mahican and Mohawk – both tribes which are alive and well today.
-The Mohicans in the book were on the British side.
+The story, loosely woven around facts, tells of the last days of a dying Indian tribe and of their loyalty to the British.
+The author, James Fenimore Cooper (1798-1851), was born and raised in the Anglo-Indian frontier lands.

 Interested in France ?
 Book your holiday in the sunny Charente Maritime.
 Self-catering properties, pool, bach.
 Go to www.seasidefrance.com